AnelCC/Algorithm-/README.md

 A Subject extends an Observable and implements Observer at the same time.
 It acts as an Observable to clients and registers to multiple events taking place in the app.
 It acts as an Observer by broadcasting the event to multiple subscribers.
+When this BehaviorSubject is terminated via onError(Throwable) or onComplete(), the last observed item (if any) is cleared and late Observers only receive the respective terminal event.
+Calling onNext(Object), onError(Throwable) and onComplete() is required to be serialized (called from the same thread or called non-overlappingly from different threads through external means of serialization).

 Subjects can act as both an Observer and an Observable.
 Subjects are considered as HOT Observables.